• Virginia Department of Education

 Evidence: Scientifically-based research strategies or activities such as student support services; behavior intervention systems; tiered systems of support; teacher recruitment and/or retention activities; or other activities as appropriate.
 Include a description of how the reform strategies will be evaluated for effectiveness.

 Narrative: National Counseling Group has been assigned to specific students to help them regulate emotions that may interfere with their learning.
-School counselors offer support to individual students and whole classes and a room has been designated for SEL (social emotional learning) opportunities for students to improve behavior and social skills.
+The school counselor offers support to individual students, small groups, and whole classes for SEL (social emotional learning) and to help students to improve behavior and social skills.
+We partner with Strategic (mental health), Bridges (restorative circles), Hazel (mental and physical health), and Apple Ridge Farm (SEL) to support our students.
 Surveys are given to teachers to assess student needs (behaviorally, emotionally, and socially) to identify and develop a plan to meet the needs of at-risk students.
 DARE activities, student council association, and other activities give students leadership skills.
 All teachers are required to have a tiered progressive discipline plan.
-Fairview utilizes a responsive lesson plan to ensure that student needs are met through differentiation, scaffolding, and questioning.
-In order to combat food insecurities, several programs are used throughout the year: Pack-A-Snacks are provided to at-risk students weekly, free breakfast and lunch are provided free of charge to all students, healthy fruit and vegetables snacks are provided three times a week Our mission statement has been changed to include the use of instruction to give students the opportunities to use their talents and abilities through a variety of student projects and products.
+Fairview utilizes lesson plans to ensure that student needs are met through differentiation, scaffolding, and questioning and ongoing professional learning on the use of data to plan instruction is used to build capacity for teachers to meet the needs of students.
+To combat food insecurities, several programs are used throughout the year: Pack-A-Snacks are provided to at-risk students weekly, free breakfast and lunch are provided free of charge to all students, and healthy fruit and vegetables snacks are provided three times a week.
+Our mission statement includes the use of instruction to give students opportunities to use their talents and abilities through a variety of student projects and products.
 Greenvale Headstart preschool students visit kindergarten classrooms to get preschoolers acclimated to the elementary school.

 Budget Implications: There are no budget implications being considered at this time as programs are currently in place.